Sumboard

 The architecture has three core components, each solving a specific problem that batch systems can't handle.

 Data ingestion layer.
-This is where events enter your system—user clicks, sensor readings, transaction logs.
+This is where events enter your system, user clicks, sensor readings, transaction logs.
 Instead of collecting events into hourly batches, streaming ingestion processes each event immediately.
 Technologies like Kafka, WebSockets, or Server-Sent Events handle the continuous flow.
 The key difference: no waiting period between data generation and processing.

 Stream processor.
 Raw events need transformation before they're dashboard-ready.
-Aggregations, joins, filtering—all happening in real-time.
+Aggregations, joins, filtering, all happening in real-time.
 Unlike batch processors that run on schedules, stream processors maintain running state and update continuously.
 This is where frameworks like Apache Flink or custom processing logic turn event streams into analytics-ready data.

 Reactive frontend.
 Your dashboard needs to update automatically when new data arrives, without manual refreshes.
 WebSocket connections or polling mechanisms keep the frontend synchronized with the stream processor.
 Modern JavaScript frameworks (React, Vue, Angular) handle the reactive updates efficiently.

 The latency budget determines your architecture choices.
 Sub-second latency (under 1 second) requires WebSockets and aggressive caching.
 Near-real-time (1-10 seconds) can use polling or micro-batching.
-Anything beyond 10 seconds might not actually need streaming—you're essentially building fast batch.
+Anything beyond 10 seconds might not actually need streaming.
+You're essentially building fast batch.

 For frontend integration patterns that keep dashboards responsive without overwhelming the browser, see our real-time data visualization guide.